How to Overseed or Reseed Your Lawn

 There's a secret behind achieving a beautiful, lush lawn.
 Landscape professionals know what it is, but many homeowners don't.
 Overseeding—as part of a comprehensive, proactive plan—keeps lawns looking great.
-Whether you're tending your lawn for the first time or have years of experience, overseeding can improve your results.
+Whether you're tending your first lawn or have years of experience, learning how to overseed your lawn can improve your results.

-Overseeding is simply spreading grass seed over an existing lawn.
-Done right, it's a straightforward process that gets the most from your seed and labor.
-As grasses mature, thinning is normal—especially if you enjoy your lawn and use if often.
+Overseeding is spreading grass seed over an existing lawn.
+Done right, it's a straightforward process that gets results.
+As grasses mature, thinning is normal—especially if you enjoy your lawn and use it often.
 Overseeding keeps your lawn competitive and steeped in youth and vigor, without starting over from scratch.

 The basics of overseeding are the same everywhere, but goals and timing vary based on geography and the type of grass grown.
 For success with overseeding your lawn, follow this basic guide: